-The ignition coil is designed to operate with an external ballast resistor.
 When testing the coil for output, include the resistor in tests.
 Inspect the coil for external leaks and arcing.
-Always make two tests when testing the coil.
-One when the coil is cold, the other after the coil has been warmed up.
+Always make two tests when checking the coil.
+One when coil is cold, the other after coil has been warmed up.

-Test the coil according to the coil tester manufacturer's instructions.
+Test the coil according to the coil tester Manufacturer's instructions.
 Test the coil primary resistance.
 Test the ballast resistor resistance.
 Test the coil secondary resistance.
-Replace any coil or ballast resistor that does not meet specifications.
+Replace any coil and ballast resistor that does not meet specifications.